SciML/SciMLSensitivity.jl/docs/src/examples/ode/second_order_neural.md

 u^\prime = NN(u)
 ```

-However, in many cases in physics-based modeling, the key object is not the
+However, often in physics-based modeling, the key object is not the
 velocity but the acceleration: knowing the acceleration tells you the force
 field and thus the generating process for the dynamical system.
 Thus what we want
 to do is find the force, i.e.: